urbanspr1nter/roboraider/README.md

     * Invoked before the state is set to be inactive, or removed from execution on the state machine.

 `LocalMapState` is the state type which will be used most often.
 All map entities will essentially be some form of which LocalMapState can injest and produce a playable map within the game.

+Entities have a few basic attributes associated with them:

+1. The "key" which defines the name to which the state generated from this entity will be associated with.
+2. ViewPort height and width.
+3. The input adapter, and key press handler.
+4. Tiled map `.tmx` file which should be loaded along with total dimensions of the map.
+5. Default background music.
+6. Player sprite information
+7. Event triggers
+8. NPC information
+9. Enemies

+How to create an entity which can be recognized:

 1. Define a JSON file with the entity information
 2. Add it to the `Entities` keys in the `Configuration.json` file.